 Steps will be taken to raise professionalism within the industry.
 These include mandatory industry-related qualifications for letting and managing agents, ongoing commitments to professional development and a need for at least one member of staff per organisation to hold a higher qualification.

 Again, Belvoir is ahead of the curve.
-We’ve been working closely with the National Approved Letting Scheme for many years and have developed our own online learning platform for staff that complies with the new regulations.
+We’ve been working closely with the Safeagent Scheme for many years and have developed our own online learning platform for staff that complies with the new regulations.

 No more unfair fees

 Unexpected costs are never well received by tenants.
 Rightly so.
 Under the government’s proposals there will be a new system to challenge unfair fees such as unexplained ‘service charges’.
 In addition there will be a support system for those who wish to switch managing agents where they perform poorly or break the terms of their contract.

 Here at Belvoir we have a proven track record of making the private rental sector a fairer and more transparent place for all involved.
 We’ve been calling for regulation for many years and take great pride in enforcing a culture of fairness and professionalism.
 If and when the government’s proposals come in to force, Belvoir will be well prepared.
 You can count on it.

 Georgina Gray is Belvoir Cambridge’s Sales Manager.
 With close to 10 years experience of working in the Cambridge property market, Georgina understands all of the unique advantages of this historic city and is passionate about helping vendors and buyers alike.
 If you’re thinking of selling your home here in Cambridge then give her a call for a free no-obligation valuation